 Camping at Comb ridge – October 2024

-The open road and the desert Southwest, especially Utah, are never out of my thoughts.
+The open road and the Southwest, especially Utah, are never out of my thoughts.
+Spring and Fall are the best times to visit the desert.
 [Photos copyright symbol Max Vollmer, Click on any image to enlarge]

 Evening